-These General Terms and Conditions govern your (as Seller) use of ViaBill Inc.’s (ViaBill) payment acceptance services (the Service) in connection with the sale of goods or services (Sale) through your retail website (Site) to your customers (Customers).
+These General Terms and Conditions govern your (as Seller) use of ViaBill Inc.’s (ViaBill) Buy now Pay later financing options, (the Service) in connection with the sale of goods or services (Sale) through your retail website (Site) to your customers (Customers).

 These General Terms and Conditions include an agreement to arbitrate to resolve disputes by arbitration on an individual basis (Section 1.8).
 It provides that any dispute may be resolved by binding arbitration instead of a trial in court or a class action.
 This provision will eliminate Seller’s right to go to court (except for a small claims court having jurisdiction), the right to bring class or collective actions, and the right to have a jury decide a dispute.